-Students may add or drop classes in Populi up until the first day of the term.
-After the term begins, students must add or drop classes using a Change of Registration form found on the Office of the Registrar page of the CBTS website.
-The form must be completed entirely, including the student's signature (electronic or physical signature is acceptable, but a typed-in name is not).
-The completed form can be faxed to the Registrar's Office (913-667-5767) or emailed to support@cbts.edu.
+Students may add or drop classes in Populi up until each term's online registration closes (online registration closing dates are listed in the academic calendar).
+Once the online registration period ends, students who have registered and want to make changes must use a Change of Registration form located on the Links tab in Populi.
+The form must be completed entirely, including the student's signature.
 The change of registration is then processed by the Registrar's Office and the Business Office and adjustments to the student's account balance are made according to the tuition costs.
 Term fees are applied at the time of initial registration and are non-refundable.
-Korean Department students may consult the Letter for Registration sent from the Korean Program for more specific information about adding/dropping classes in the Korean Program.
+If students miss the online registration deadline and want to register for the upcoming term, they can register with the Change of Registration form, but must pay a late registration fee.